$ £ ¥

 Medium-Term Trading

-A standard definition of medium-term trading in Forex would limit the holding period — from entry to exit — of one day to five days.
-In Forex, a trader who enters and exits on the same day can be considered a medium-term trader when the intent is to hit a specific stop/target rather than to limit the trade to a time constraint like one to four hours.
-It may seem silly to call a holding period of one day “medium-term,” and in other asset classes such as equities, that would be true.
+A standard definition of medium-term trading in Forex would limit the holding period — from entry to exit — from one day to five days.
+In Forex, a trader who enters and exits on the same day can be considered a medium-term trader when the intent is to hit a specific stop/target rather than to limit the trade to a time constraint, like one to four hours.
+It may seem silly to call a holding period of one day “medium-term,” and in other asset classes, such as equities, that would be true.
 Medium-term in equities would be on the order of several weeks or months.
 But because so many Forex traders focus on trades lasting only a few hours, we look at “medium-term” in Forex in a different context.

-As with short-term trading but on a different scale, medium-term trading limits the amount of risk you are taking, since when you are out of the market, you are taking zero risk.
-And also similar to short-term trading, medium-term trading allows you the luxury of walking away from your screen.
-You are not chained to your desk, and do not need to take any trade unless the chart presents you with conditions you consider tradable.
+As with short-term trading but on a different scale, medium-term trading limits the amount of risk you are taking since when you are out of the market, you are taking zero risk.
+And also, similar to short-term trading, medium-term trading allows you the luxury of walking away from your screen.
+You are not chained to your desk and do not need to take any trade unless the chart presents you with conditions you consider tradable.

 While true short-term trading emphasizes bar and candlestick patterns that reflect immediate sentiment, medium-term trading employs any and all of the techniques in the technical analysis toolkit, including support and resistance, the math-based indicators (RSI, MACD, stochastics, etc.), and patterns as well.
 Many indicators require more than a few hours to develop, including support and resistance and some patterns, like head-and-shoulders.
 You can draw a support line on a 5-minute chart, but it will be less useful and reliable than a support line on an hourly or daily chart.
-If you see a head-and-shoulders on a 5-minute chart, it could be authentic or it could be an accident of randomness.
+If you see a head-and-shoulders on a 5-minute chart, it could be authentic, or it could be an accident of randomness.

 GBP/USD weekly chart